-- (B) compare ways in which various societies such as China, Germany, India, and Russia organize government and how they function; and - (C) identify historical origins of democratic forms of government such as Ancient Greece. - (11)(13) Citizenship.
-The student understands that the nature of citizenship varies among societies.
-The student is expected to: - (A) describe and compare roles and responsibilities of citizens in various contemporary societies, including the United States; and - (B) explain how opportunities for citizens to participate in and influence the political process vary among various contemporary societies ; ; and - (C) compare the role of citizens in the United States with the role of citizens from various contemporary societies with representative and nonrepresentative governments. - (12)(14) Citizenship.
+- (A) describe and compare roles and responsibilities of citizens in various contemporary societies, including the United States; and - (B) explain how opportunities for citizens to participate in and influence the political process vary among various contemporary societies [:and]

+[(C) compare the role of citizens in the United States with the role of citizens from variouscontemporary societies with representative and nonrepresentative governments.]

+- (12) [(14)] Citizenship.
 The student understands the relationship among individual rights, responsibilities, duties, and freedoms in societies with representative governments.
-The student is expected to: - (A) identify and explain the duty of civic participation in societies with representative governments; and - (B) explain relationships among rights, responsibilities, and duties in societies with representative governments. - (13)(15) Culture.
+The student is expected to: - (A) identify and explain the duty of civic participation in societies with representative governments; and - (B) explain relationships among rights, responsibilities, and duties in societies with representative governments. - (13) [(15)] Culture.
 The student understands the similarities and differences within and among cultures in various world societies.
-The student is expected to: - (A) define culture and the common traits that unify a culture region; - (A)(B) identify and describe common traits that define cultures and culture regions; - (B)(C) define a multicultural society and consider both the positive and negative qualities of multiculturalism: - (C)(D) analyze the experiences and evaluate the contributions of diverse groups to multicultural societies; and - (E) analyze the similarities and differences among various world societies; and - (D)(F) identify and explain examples of conflict and cooperation between and among cultures. - (14)(16) Culture.
+The student is expected to: - [(A) define culture and the common traits that unify a culture region;] - (A) [(B)] identify and describe common traits that define cultures and culture regions ; - (B) [(C)] define a multicultural society [and consider both the positive and negativequalities of multiculturalism]; - (C) [(D)] analyze the experiences and [evaluate the] contributions of diverse groups to multicultural societies; and - [(E) analyze the similarities and differences among various world societies; and] - (D) [(E)]identify and explain examples of conflict and cooperation between and among cultures. - (14) [(16)] Culture.
 The student understands that all societies have basic institutions in common even though the characteristics of these institutions may differ.
-The student is expected to: - (A) identify institutions basic to all societies, including government, economic, educational, and religious institutions; - (B) compare characteristics of institutions in various contemporary societies; and - Comment 13(C) analyze the efforts and activities institutions use to sustain themselves over time such as the development of an informed citizenry through education and the construction use of monumental architecture by religious institutions. - (15)(17) Culture.
+The student is expected to: - (A) identify institutions basic to all societies, including government, economic, educational, and religious institutions; - (B) compare characteristics of institutions in various contemporary societies; and - (C) analyze the efforts and activities institutions use to sustain themselves over time [such asthe development of an informed citizenry through education and the use of monumentalarchitecture by religious institutions]. - (15) [(17)] Culture.
 The student understands relationships that exist among world cultures.
-The student is expected to: - (A) identify and describe the means of cultural diffusion how culture traits such as trade, travel, and war spread; - (B) identify and describe factors that influence cultural change such as improvements in improved communication, transportation, and economic development; - Comment 14(C) analyze evaluate the impact of improved communication technology among cultures; and
+The student is expected to: - (A) identify and describe means of cultural diffusion [how culture traits] such as trade, travel, and war [spread]; - (B) identify and describe factors that influence cultural change such as improvements in [improved] communication, transportation, and economic development; - (C) analyze [evaluate] the impact of improved communication technology among cultures; and - (D) identify [and define] the impact of cultural diffusion on individuals and world societies . [; and] - [(E) identify examples of positive and negative effects of cultural diffusion.]